sreenaths/minimcp/DETAILS.md

 - ⏱️ Enforces idle time and concurrency limits
 - 📦 Web frameworks - In-built support for Starlette/FastAPI

-### Future Support
+### Planned (if needed)

-If need arises following features will be supported in the future.
+These features may be added in the future if the need arises.

 - ⚠️ Server-initiated messaging
 - ⚠️ Client primitives - Sampling, Elicitation, Logging